david-pfx/AmzPlayer/ReadMe.md

 - Download and unzip the software.
 See https://github.com/david-pfx/AmzPlayer/releases.
 - Change directory to Engine and run the AmzEngine.exe.
 There is a BAT file which does that.
 - This should then start the player.
+- Make sure you download and play a few of the thousands of games on offer.
 Enjoy!

 # Using the Program